Rustons

 The 44/48 HP Ruston has a 2 axle BullAnt Power Bogie, Wheel Size 10.5mm Code 110 NS Disc, Track Gauge TT at 14.2mm, Mashima Motor, Gearbox Reduction Ratio 60:1 with Flywheel, a 20mm Bat Wing Mounting Fixed Bolster Attachment, 24.5mm wheelbase with a ‘special’ 8.4mm overhang of the gearbox.
 The 33/40 HP Ruston chassis is to the same specification but with a standard (no overhang) gearbox and no fly wheel.

-I am really pleased with both chassis, particularly when compared to some of the small kit-built chassis that I am struggling with (due to ageing eye-sight and competence).
+I am really pleased with both chassis, particularly when compared to some of the small kit-built chassis that I have struggled with (due to ageing eye-sight and competence).

 Wrightlines 33/36hp Ruston with cab.